bwisniewski26/Saver/README.md

 - set your budget and check how is it impacted by combined value of added purchases
 - saving provided data through multiple instances of the app
 - automatic saving value suggestions upon adding every purchase
+- macOS native port, iPadOS is supported via iOS version

 ## To do:
 - UI refining
 - bugfixes
-- iPadOS and macOS native ports

 ## Screenshots